-In 1968, the average reimbursement amount per day to extended care facilities from the HI program was \$16.98 for insured persons and \$15.71 for uninsured persons (as in the case of hospitalization costs, after taking into account the cost-sharing payments made by the beneficiaries).
-This average daily reimbursement amount is 20 percent higher than in 1967.
+In 1969, the average reimbursement amount per day to extended care facilities from the HI program was \$20.19 for insured persons and \$18.70 for uninsured persons (as in the case of hospitalization costs, after taking into account the cost-sharing payments made by the beneficiaries).
+This average daily reimbursement amount is 12 percent higher than in 1967.
 The projected increases for future years are based on this actual experience.
-It is assumed that the annual rate of increase peaked in 1968 and that it will decrease gradually thereafter and will merge with the annual rate of increase in general wages by 1978; thereafter, both will have the same annual increases.
+It is assumed that the annual rate of increase will remain at the similar level for a few years.
+Then it will decrease gradually thereafter and will merge with the annual rate of increase in general wages by 1980; thereafter, both will have the same annual increases.
 Table D shows the assumptions used as to the future annual rates of increase in the average daily reimbursement amounts for extended care facilities.